alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 ---
 title: "Woodworking as an escape from the absurdity of software"
-subtitle: "How software requirements drove me crazy enough to start learning a new trade"
+subtitle: "How software dev requirements drove me crazy enough to start learning a new trade"
 excerpt: |-
     If you had the choice to sculpt a leg chair out of wood or write a full-fledged audio engine, complete with kernel drivers and whatnot, inside an app for controlling monitor brightness, what wou..